luizbgomide/sovereign/combat.md

 ## Damage

-If an attack hits, it inflicts HP damage equal to the weapon’s damage die plus the weapon’s relevant attribute modifier.
+If an attack hits, it inflicts HP damage by rolling the weapon’s damage die plus the weapon’s relevant [Attribute Modifier](/rules#attribute-modifiers).
 Class Abilities (like [Killing Blow](/classes#class-ability-killing-blow)), Feats (like [Armsmaster](/feats#armsmaster-c)), and magic weapon enchantments increase this damage.

 If you are making a purely unarmed attack add your [Brawl](/rules#brawl) to the damage.

-If the result is less than your Shock damage, inflict that much instead.
+If the result is less than your [Shock](#shock) damage, inflict that much instead.

 ## Shock

 Some melee weapons inflict Shock on a missed attack roll.
 This damage reflects the inevitable harm a poorly-armored combatant suffers when engaging in armed combat.
-Shock for a weapon is recorded as a point value and target AC, such as “Shock 2/15”.
+Shock for a weapon is recorded as a point value and target AC, such as “Shock 2/AC 15”.
 If the wielder misses a target with this weapon that has a AC equal or less than the weapon’s Shock rating, they suffer the listed amount of damage anyway.
 Thus, if that weapon were to miss a victim with Melee AC 13, it would still do 2 points of damage.

 Some attacks apply Shock on a miss regardless of the target’s AC.
 This benefit may be granted by certain abilities (like [Armsmaster](/feats#armsmaster-c)), or it be part of a dangerous NPC’s talents.
 Such Shock ratings are recorded with “-” as the affected AC, such as “Shock 5/-”.
 This automatic Shock is still negated by shields or abilities that grant a subject immunity to Shock.

-The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock.
+The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock, and a magic weapon's bonus.

-A person using a shield ignores the first source of Shock they would normally suffer in a round.
-Some other Feats or special actions such as Total Defense can also render a subject immune to Shock.
+A person using a [shield](/equipment#shield) ignores the first source of Shock they would normally suffer in a round.
+Some other [Feats](/feats) or special actions such as [Total Defense](#total-defense-instant) can also render a subject immune to Shock.

 An attack that hits never does less damage than the Shock that would have been inflicted on a miss.